GoogleCloudPlatform/federated-learning/testing/README.md

 - The tenant namespace is enabled for Istio injection.
 Verify the pods have an istio-proxy container `kubectl -n $TENANT get pods -l app=hello -o jsonpath='{.items..spec.containers[*].name}'`

-- Verify that the tenant pods are all hosted on nodes in the dedicated tenant node-pool `kubectl get pods -o wide -n $TENANT`
+- Verify that the tenant pods are all hosted on nodes in the dedicated tenant node pool `kubectl get pods -o wide -n $TENANT`

 ## Verify firewall rules